Ncm9658/nphvz/readme.md

 There are a few moving pieces.
 The engine is currently designed to run on a LAMP stack.

-1. Clone the repo to your server
+1. Clone this repository to your server
 2. Edit knoopvszombies.ini.php to match all your local environment settings
 3. Place the `cron` file commands into your cronjob.
 Also update the paths in this file to match your server
 4. Set up two new databases, one for the engine and one for the forums.
 Import the schema from the two `.sql` files in the root folder